AnalysistAU/portfolio/README.md

 # About Me

 I have a passion for transforming raw data into meaningful insights.
 My academic background, combined with hands-on experience, has equipped me with a solid understanding of various data analysis tools and methodologies.
-I am proficient in Python, SQL, and Power BI, and I am continually seeking to expand my skill set.
+I am proficient in Python, SQL, Power BI, and Tableau and I am continually seeking to expand my skill set.

 # Projects